gu-app-club/intro-to-tech-interviews/README.md

 * Have other students do it while they're doing it

 ### Homework for each day
 Do one coding challenge on Hackerrank / Leetcode (Time yourself preferably).
-Since these websites automatically score you, this means there's really no grading to be done.
-Just checking off wether or not the student did it is probably best.

 ### 15 week Schedule
 * Week 1 - Introduction to what code challenges are